 The Company's articles provide for a flexible number of directors, subject to a minimum of three and a maximum of ten.
-At the previous meeting of the Shareholders that was held on November 14, 2018, Diane Garrett, Hugh Agro, Donald Birak, Wayne Hubert, Michael Mansfield and Carmelo Marrelli were elected as directors of the Company.
+At the previous meeting of the Shareholders that was held on November 19, 2019, Diane Garrett, Hugh Agro, Donald Birak, Wayne Hubert, Michael Mansfield and Carmelo Marrelli were elected as directors of the Company.
+Effective December 31, 2019 Diane Garrett resigned as a director of the Company and Mr. Robert Chausse was appointed to the Company's board of directors.

-At the Meeting, the Shareholders will be asked to consider, and, if thought fit, approve with or without variation a resolution reelecting each of the six current members of the Board, namely Diane Garrett, Hugh Agro, Donald Birak, Wayne Hubert, Michael Mansfield and Carmelo Marrelli as the directors of the Company.
+At the Meeting, the Shareholders will be asked to consider, and, if thought fit, approve with or without variation a resolution reelecting each of the six current members of the Board, namely Wayne Hubert, Hugh Agro, Donald Birak, Robert Chausse, Michael Mansfield and Carmelo Marrelli along with a new board nomination, Maura Lendon, as the directors of the Company.
 It is intended that each of the directors will hold office until the next annual meeting of Shareholders or until his or her successor is elected or appointed, unless such office is earlier vacated in accordance with the provisions of the Canada Business Corporations Act.
 In order to be effective, this resolution requires the approval of not less than 50% of the votes cast by Shareholders represented at the Meeting in person or by proxy.